 Will employers take my online degree seriously?

 An online bachelor’s degree in web design will put graduates in a more advantageous position than those who did not complete their university education.
-Research shows educational credentials continue to be of high relevance to organizations.
-Its value increased in 48% of the surveyed organizations and stayed the same for 29% (Gallagher, 2018).
-Further, educational requirements for the same positions in organizations between the years 2013 and 2018 either increased (44%) or stayed the same (31%).
+Research shows online educational credentials continue to be of high relevance to organizations, though this varies by industry and global region.

 Are online degrees recognized all over the world?

-According to Hamilton and Quintan (2021), the COVID-19 pandemic accelerated the global adoption of digital technologies by at least two years.
+According to Hamilton and Quintan, the COVID-19 pandemic accelerated the global adoption of digital technologies by at least two years.
 Education is only one of the many industries now going digital.
-By 2026, the global e-learning market is projected to grow to $388.
-23 billion from $185.26 billion in 2020.
-(Research and Markets, 2021).

 Web designers are largely involved in the rise of the digital economy, including online education.
 They are the ones responsible for designing and creating online web-based educational resources and learning management systems.
 They also participate in the branding of universities and have a direct influence on their credibility and reach in the online world.